 It is commonplace to single out four main features of decentralized apps.
 First of all, they are supposed to have an open-source which means that any user can access the code for checking out their data.
 Being open-source, your app will bring you the trust of your users and maybe other people will contribute to the development of your product.

 Secondly, such applications normally have their internal currency which serves as a means of incentivization and helps developers monetize the product.
 Traditionally, in order to use an application, you buy a subscription or pay transaction fees and so on.
 In contrast to that, DApps use their own currency as a means of payment inside the platform.
 For instance, if you bet on a team of your preference in a sports app, you will buy their tokens to do that.

 Finally, the decentralization of an app allows it to function even if one of the nodes is not working.
 Therefore, a DApp will not be taken down in case of failure in contrast to a centralized application that relies on its server work.

 There are different scenarios of DApps use but, roughly speaking, they can be divided into three main categories according to their market niche.

-In conclusion, let’s revise what benefits DApps have over centralized applications and what they can bring to your business.
-In terms of money, decentralization makes payment process faster and absolutely transparent which will help you to gain customers trust.
+In conclusion, let’s revise what benefits DApps have over-centralized applications and what they can bring to your business.
+In terms of money, decentralization makes the payment process faster and absolutely transparent which will help you to gain customers trust.
 Furthermore, they will stay anonymous while making a transaction in contrast to traditional bank payments.
 Certainly, blockchain offers a higher level of security of the data stored.
 In other words, decentralized applications turn a new page in the history of software.